veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-2.md

 Build and launch the container
 {% highlight shell %}
 # On host
+$ cd ~/kubernetes-the-hard-way

-$ sudo docker build nginx_proxy .
+$ sudo docker build -t nginx_proxy .
 $ sudo docker run -it -d -h proxy --net br0 --ip 10.200.1.15 nginx-proxy
 {% endhighlight %}

 ### Verification
-`curl` the HTTPS endpoint of load balancer(nginx docker container) which forwards the requests to controller node with certificate that we have created earlier.
+`curl` the HTTPS endpoint of load balancer(nginx docker container) which forwards the requests to controller node with certificate.
 {% highlight shell %}
 # On host